Personal profile

 Research interests

-I work on developing statistical methods for modelling and forecasting complex social processes, with a particular focus on migration and mobility, and combining traditional and new forms of data.
+I work on developing statistical methods for modelling and forecasting complex social processes, with a particular focus on migration and mobility, and integrating traditional and new forms of data.
 I also have a general interest in time series analysis and forecasting, hierarchical models, Bayesian computational methods, survey methods, opinion polls and ageing.

 Current postgraduate research students